denevell/Natch-Android/README.md

 3. I should be able to add a new thread and first post in thread 3a.
 I should see server error on adding a new thread with blank input 3b.
 I should see error when I attempt to add a thread when not logged in, and then login and add 3c.
+I should see error when I attempt to add a thread when not logged in, and then register and add 3d.
 I should see author of new thread
 4. I should refresh the (plus loading) threads after an add
 5. I should be able to delete a thread I have created 5a.
 I shouldn't be able to delete a thread I someone else has created